The Importance of Macular Pigment in Macular Health

 I have previously discussed the macula and its critical role in us achieving clear, sharp vision.
 Today I want to fill you in on a critical area of the macula that is essential for good macular health.
 Macular pigment is a protective layer, which acts as a filter for light before it reaches the sensitive photoreceptor cell layers deeper in the central retina.

-Macular pigment contains three carotenoids: Zeaxanthin, Lutein, and meso-zeaxanthin, which are photo-protectants and antioxidants.
+The macular pigment contains three carotenoids: Zeaxanthin, Lutein, and meso-zeaxanthin, which are photo-protectants and antioxidants.
 The levels of Lutein, Zeaxanthin and Meso-Z present in the macula has been found to be in a regular proportion in which the 3 components acts synergistically to perform their protective and filtering functions.
 The greatest concentration of Zeaxanthin is in the centre of the macula, while Lutein is greater in the para-macular area.
 The body cannot synthesize or create dietary Zeaxanthin or Lutein, so they must be obtained through the diet.
 Meso-zeaxanthin is converted from Lutein: it is not readily available via our diet.

 Lutein is found in many dark green leafy vegetables like spinach, collard greens, or kale and is relatively easy to obtain through the diet.
-Zeaxanthin is far more scarce in the average daily diet, but can be obtained via corn, capsicum, goji berries, or other brightly colored fruits and vegetables to obtain the amount necessary to establish or maintain healthy macular pigment density.
+Zeaxanthin is far more scarce in the average daily diet but can be obtained via corn, capsicum, goji berries, or other brightly coloured fruits and vegetables to obtain the amount necessary to establish or maintain healthy macular pigment density.
 Based upon the difficulty to consume an adequate quantity of dietary Zeaxanthin via food sources, it is reasonable to take supplements that contain Zeaxanthin and Lutein to ensure we receive an adequate daily intake.
 We currently recommend the MD Eyes supplement or Lutein Advanced for optimum macular health.

 Decrease Risk of AMD – low macular pigment is a key risk factor for Age-Related Macular Degeneration (AMD).